maolro/raldamain/en/rules/ranks/Bloodlines/air bloodline.md

 Increase your resistance to physical damage by 1.

 <u>Enveloping winds:</u> As a standard action you can surround yourself with a barrier of raging winds.
 This ability makes a 10-foot area centerd on you become difficult terrain and any creature who enters it must roll STR against your elemental magic or will bepushed back 5 feet.
 You also receive resistance to projectiles equal to your bloodline rank while this ability is active (this resistance will not apply against projectiles of large or greatersize).
-You can take 2 non-lethal damage to increase the radius of Protective Winds by 10 feet for one round or reduce the speeds of all creatures entering the area by 10 feet.
+You can take 2 non-lethal damage to increase the radius of Enveloping Winds by 10 feet for one round or reduce the speeds of all creatures entering the area by 10 feet.
 You cannot have this ability active for more than one minute at a time and it disappears when you lose concentration.

 <u>Elemental connection:</u> You are always surrounded by a bubble of air, allowing you to breathe underwater or in a void for up 10 minutes at a time.
 Whenever you start your turn in an area affected by a storm or winds of level 3 or higher you recover 1 Vitality.
 You cannot heal your HP in this way, but by taking a short rest in an area with a high presence of your element (high places or areas affected by powerful storms) you recover all your HP as if you were taking a long rest.
 At rank V every round you remain in an area affected by storm or strong winds you will heal 1 HP or 2 Vitality.